 You will not receive a sample request for the GCSE (9-1) English Language Spoken Language endorsement.
 Instead, you should select the sample as described on the endorsements page and submit by the mark submission deadline.

-Depending on the final entry option, candidate samples can be submitted via the OCR Repository, post or via a moderation visit.
+Depending on the final entry option, candidate samples can be submitted via digital upload using Submit for Assessment, post or via a moderation visit.

-The OCR Repository enables centres to submit candidate work electronically for moderation (and, in the case of MFL, for marking) and is an option for most specifications.
+Submit for Assessment enables centres to submit candidate work electronically for moderation and is an option for most specifications.
 (You can check this in the entry codes booklet.)

 You should select this option when you make your entries.
-Once you receive your sample request, you should upload the work to the OCR Repository within three working days of receiving the request.
+Once you receive your sample request, you should upload the work to Submit for Assessment within three working days of receiving the request.

 The sample of candidate work must be posted to the moderator within three working days of receiving the request.